jackdingman/StudentRegDemo-master/README.md

 Download the zip project.
 Run the following files in order - this is critical to anything working at all.
+Tests are located within: src/test/java/com/baarsch_bytes/end2end

 1. StudentCrudTest.java
 2. CourseCrudTest.java